tokensphere/tt-white-contracts/README.md

               --tx-credits 1000000
 ```

-This task will execute a more complex orchestration.
-The contracts deployed during this phase are:
-- `FastRegistry`: which keeps track of all other contracts for a given fast.
-- `FastAccess`: which keeps track of the FAST's ACLs.
-- `FastHistory`: a dedicated transfer / minting history keeper.
-- `FastToken`: the FAST's ERC20 token itself.
+This task automatically deploys a full FAST diamond including its initialization facet.
+It then calls the
+`FastInitFacet.initialize/0` function, and lastly performs a diamond cut to remove the initialization facet.

-Once at least one FAST is deployed, take note of its address.
+Once at least one FAST is deployed, take note of its symbol.
 There are more tasks that you can run
 over a particular FAST.

 For example, to mint new tokens: